DCA55 - Frequently Asked Questions (FAQs)

 gradually drop with each subsequent measurement.
 Is my

-DCA battery failing or something else wrong?
+DCA55 battery failing or something else wrong?

 current is extremely temperature dependent and

 particularly noticeable for germaniums as the current is